Campaign of the Month: October 2017

 • A vampire can choose to never repay their Debt towards a ghoul, as described above for mortals.

-• Social rolls by PC ghouls to persuade or strong-arm a vampire into paying up take Disadvantage, and a vampire who blows off their word can only owe an additional Debt (“interest”) with an extra success.
-Getting a reluctant vampire to cough up what they owe is very hard for ghouls.
+• Dice rolls by PC ghouls to persuade or strong-arm a vampire into paying up take Disadvantage.
+Getting a reluctant vampire to cough up what they owe is damn hard for ghouls.

-• Social rolls by PC vampires to persuade or strong-arm a ghoul into paying up take Advantage.
-The vampire can’t threaten to involve the harpies (who could care less about a ghoul’s Debts), but honest threats involving the ghoul’s domitor increase this to Major Advantage.
-It’s very easy for vampires to push around ghouls in their Debt.
+• Dice rolls by PC vampires to persuade or strong-arm a ghoul into paying up take Advantage.
+The vampire can’t threaten to involve the harpies (who could care less about a ghoul’s Debts), but they can threaten to go to the ghoul’s domitor.
+It’s all-too easy for vampires to push around ghouls in their Debt.

 Given these social dynamics, most ghouls prefer to bargain with vampires for an immediate exchange of services.
 Vitae is always a popular choice.
-1 Rouse check’s worth of blood counts as a single moderate favor for a ghoul.
+A single hit of blood (around one pint) counts as a single moderate favor for a ghoul.

 Other Ghouls: Ghouls can hold Debts over other ghouls and treat such obligations seriously.
 A ghoul who refuses to honor a Debt to another ghoul can lose face among ghoul society.
 A ghoul who blows off a vampire (assuming they even have the stones) still suffers the normal consequences for failing to honor a Debt—there is a social double standard.